- Civil Services Examination: Schedule and Pattern

 - Half-heartedness or irregularity in implementation

-- Buying too many books or study materials
+- Buying too many books and study materials [and]

-- Avoid mock practice of Prelims and writing practice of Mains papers
+- Avoiding and ignoring mock practice of Prelims and writing practice of Mains papers

 Other hurdles include not referring UPSC syllabus meticulously, devoting too much time on single subject, addiction to social media etc.

 The above list of mistakes/hurdles is not exhaustive.
-Our intention here is to show you some of the common obstacles which individually as well as collectively make impossible your success in Civil Services.
+Our intention here is to show you some of the common obstacles which, individually as well as collectively, makes your success impossible in Civil Services.

 Now forget the above negative list mentioning what not to do.
 You simply need to focus on what to do to crack the exam, if you’re truly committed to do so.

 “Strategy, focus and commitment are the only essential prerequisites to crack the exam.”

 Cracking the Civil Services in a single attempt is not an enigma.
 All you need is to have confidence and dedication.
 Below mentioned are some key principles.
 If followed along with confidence and dedication, the success is definite.
 Please read them patiently and ponder for a while.

 The foremost requirement to get success in any exam of the world is your conviction.
 If you are serious to get through one of the most difficult exams of the world i.e. Civil Services Examination, you first need to make up your mind to strive towards achieving it by any cost.